-The Commonwealth of Virginia has favorable requirements to form an LLC.
-The company formation process is relatively fast, affordable, and straightforward.
+The company formation process in Virginia relatively fast, affordable, and straightforward.

 It’s a good idea to get an Employer Identification Number if you plan to hire employees.